top of page

 One of the many things locals are passionate about is their dulce de leche: a creamy, brownish, sweet concoction made of reduced milk and sugar.

-They use this on toast in the morning; on wafers in the afternoon; stuff pastries with it; make alfajores with it; used as icing for cakes; make candies out of it; make ice cream with it; make beer with it; eat it out of the jar with a spoon...
+They use it on toast in the morning, on wafers in the afternoon, stuff pastries with it, make alfajores with it, use it as icing for cakes, make candies out of it, make ice cream with it, make beer with it, and eat it out of the jar with a spoon.
 They love this stuff, and I'm a pretty big fan as well.

-I even heard say that it was invented here.
-The local origin myth explains that an absent-minded house cook, probably a slave, was heating some milk with sugar to mix with mate and left the milk heating way too long, and dulce de leche was born.
-This was supposed to be on the 24th of June, 1829.
+I even heard that Dulce de Leche was invented here (it wasn't).
+The local origin myth explains that an absent-minded house cook, probably a slave, was heating some milk with sugar to mix with a mate and left the milk heating way too long, and Dulce de Leche was born.
+This was supposed to be on June 24, 1829.
 Yes, there is a specific date.

-A similar story exists about Napoleon; the same thing happened, but in 1804: Napolean's absent-minded cook heated milk and sugar for too long and was left with a reduced, creamy, sweet Confiture de Lait.
+A similar story exists about Napoleon; the same thing happened, but in 1804, Napoleon's absent-minded cook heated milk and sugar for too long and was left with a reduced, creamy, sweet Confiture de Lait.

 Obviously, both of those stories are not true.